c2m2/Neuro-VISOR/README.md

 Researchers and developers: [Craig Fox](https://github.com/CraigFox0) [(in)](https://www.linkedin.com/in/craig-fox-738951192/), [Stephan Grein](https://github.com/stephanmg) [(in)](https://www.linkedin.com/in/stephan-grein-8520ba101/), Bogdan Nagirniak, [James Rosado](https://github.com/jarosado0911) [(in)](https://www.linkedin.com/in/rosado-james-3239b2119/), [Jacob Wells](https://github.com/jacobwells97) [(in)](https://www.linkedin.com/in/jacob-wells/), Noah Williams.

+## Connect with us
+We have a [blog](https://c2m2vr.wordpress.com/) where we go into finer detail about some of our past and current code solutions.
+While far from complete, we feel that this blog still has lots of interesting details about the areas of the project that it does cover.

+Inquiries about the project can be made to seibold@temple.edu.

+Performance issues or code-related questions can be sent to jacob.wells@temple.edu

 # Use Guide

 ## Recommended hardware